How Care Coordination Software Can Reduce the Cost of Value-Based Care

 It is a small tool, in the grand scheme of medical resources.
 But, it’s a very helpful organizing platform to spearhead preventive health measures — which go a long way toward improving well-being.
 And unlike CCM, basic care coordination does not require any threshold of billable time.
 It is perfect for the patient whose insurance may not cover specific wellness programs, yet would benefit from a care plan.

-Value-based care encourages optimizing every patient interaction to reduce expense.
+Value-based care encourages optimizing every patient interaction to reduce expenses.
 Care coordination ensures the patient is knowledgeable, as well as armed with a course of action.
 This can prevent repeat appointments, lab tests, and even hospital admissions.
 Going toward improving your MIPS score.

 3. Monitor Staff Productivity and Minimize Expense